NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 During supervised ADS testing and mapping of geofences, operators monitor perception and planning through a touch screen teach pendant.
 One person maintains situational awareness of the road environment while another logs behavior and anomalies in real time.
 A safety driver disengages when needed, and the engineer captures deviations from intended behavior.
 Each intervention is logged to improve system performance.

-An E-Stop on the teach pendant preserves immediate stop authority.
+An emergency stop button or E-Stop on the teach pendant preserves immediate stop authority.

 See the visual overview of robotaxi testing and safety validation process.